The Big Picture

 The Curriculum and Master’s Thesis

-The curriculum is built around a year-long required seminar, entitled International Business Transactions, and a set of core classes which focus on business law as well as transnational litigation and international arbitration.
-All students complete a master’s thesis as part of the required seminar, enabling them to cap their year working closely with faculty on an intensive, research-driven project.
+The curriculum is built around a year-long required class, entitled International Business Transactions, and a core curriculum which focuses on business law as well as transnational litigation and international arbitration.
+All students complete a master’s thesis as part of the required class, enabling them to cap their year working closely with faculty on an intensive, research-driven project.

-Other than the required seminar, thesis and core classes, students may select from the list of related elective courses to further develop their expertise.
+Other than the required class, thesis and core curriculum, students may select from the list of related elective courses to further develop their expertise.
 The degree program provides considerable scope for specialization, but also ensures that students see a wider context so they are prepared to craft innovative solutions and think imaginatively about issues and challenges arising in an international business context.
 The Law School’s library and various centers, such as the Center for Transnational Litigation, Arbitration and Commercial Law, provide abundant resources for accomplishing advanced inquiries.
-Students will also benefit from the presence of scholars-in-residence at the Center for Transational Litigation and Commercial Law, each scholar will spend one month at NYU School of Law to conduct independent research in the specific areas on which the Center is focusing
+Students will also benefit from the presence of scholars-in-residence at the Center for Transnational Litigation and Commercial Law, each scholar will spend one month at NYU School of Law to conduct independent research in the specific areas on which the Center is focusing.

 Focus on Courses